Reasons Birth Mothers Choose Adoption in Missouri

 Perhaps your family members aren’t supportive of your pregnancy.
 They may not be willing to help you financially, offer childcare or be there for you emotionally.
 You may be scared to raise a child if your family doesn’t have your back.

 You may worry about what life will look like for your child if you’re in prison.
 You might feel that taking care of your child during your incarceration is going to be too hard.
 If you’re pregnant and incarcerated, you can arrange for adoption.
 See our blog post here for more information about your adoption options from prison.

-If you have a physical or mental disability or a major health problem, you might worry that parenting will be too difficult for you.
+Living with a physical or mental disability or a major health problem might cause you to worry that parenting will be too difficult for you.

 If any of these reasons birth mothers choose adoption speak to you…

 You may want to choose adoption yourself.
 Every birth mother’s situation is unique.
 As you can see, the reasons birth mothers choose adoption vary.
-By choosing adoption, you are making the decision to guarantee security, stability and opportunities for their child.
+By choosing adoption, you are making the decision to guarantee security, stability, and opportunities for your child.